reem0110/MidtermM/README.md

 1) added a branch called Rim and made 3 commits there
 2) merged/rebased the branches and added a screehshot of the terminal
 3) answered the questions in just-branch in the questions file
+4) added a branch and made commits
+5) made a merge conflict while merging dev-feature into one and added a screenshot
+6) merged branches 2 and 3 and then deleted them. i attached a screenshot